halilozel1903/CoderSwagApp/README.md

 # Coder Swag App

-CoderSwagApp Swift 4.2 ile ile geliştirilen bir iOS 12 projesidir.
+CoderSwagApp is an iOS 12 project developed with Swift 4.2.